 It’s impossible to track down authentic Scottish haggis in the U.S., since the law prohibits the sale and consumption of certain, ahem, ingredients.
-But Scottish Gourmet USA makes a version that passes credibly for the real thing, available in 1- and 5-pound versions, as well as a “presentation haggis” that’s sure to wow your dinner guests.
+But Scottish Gourmet USA makes an iteration that passes credibly for the real thing, available in 1- and 5-pound versions, as well as a “presentation haggis” that’s sure to wow your dinner guests.
 As a former resident of Scotland who enjoys the dish quite a bit, I can personally vouch for this domestic version.
-I serve it the traditional way, with mashed tatties (potatoes) and bashed neeps (turnips—the large yellow ones), and a very satisfying whisky cream sauce, made by heating a about a quarter cup of scotch until it’s reduced by half, then whisking in a cup of heavy cream, a tablespoon of Dijon mustard, salt, and pepper.
+I serve it the traditional way, with mashed tatties (potatoes) and bashed neeps (turnips—the large yellow ones, also known as rutabagas), and a very satisfying whisky cream sauce, made by heating a about a quarter cup of scotch until it’s reduced by half, then whisking in a cup of heavy cream, a tablespoon of Dijon mustard, salt, and pepper.

 Since the evening celebrates Scotland’s national poet, the entertainment revolves around his oeuvre, delivered in the form of toasts.
 First, there’s a toast to Burns’ immortal memory, which typically includes the recitation of one of his poems.
 Next, one man offers an Address to the Lassies—a light-hearted and often amusing speech that was traditionally used to thank the women who prepared the meal.
 One woman then gives a Reply to the Laddies, often responding cheekily to specific points raised in the previous speech.
 Anyone who wishes can recite a Burns poem or lead the party in a song—you can find Burns’ complete works here.
 At the end of each toast, guests quaff deeply—so be sure to have plenty of extra whisky on hand.